pheymann/paulheymann-website/_posts/engineering/2023-06-04-chose-your-impact.md

 The question you can ask yourself is: how much do you care about experiencing the impact you have?

 ## Your journey through the impact space
 Those are the dimensions I was able to identify.
 Maybe you see more.
-Let me know<email>.
+Let me [know](/imprint.html).
 In the meantime, it can be an interesting exercise to map out a path in this three-dimensional space.
 Check where you are right now.
 Where were you before?
 And where would you like to be if you would be honest with yourself?

 ![watercolor drawing: impact space](/assets/img/impact_space.jpg)